-The Greater Salem Chamber of Commerce held an Open House Friday evening to discuss future plans and gain input from members.
+The Greater Salem Chamber of Commerce held an Open House on Friday evening to discuss future plans and gain input from members.

 Outgoing President Siretha Howe says the chamber is in a rebuilding mode following the resignation of Jessiycka Coleman late last year.
 She says their ultimate goal is to create value for members.